 In some cases, some new bowel or bladder symptoms develop after prolapse surgery, which may require further treatment in the future, including further surgery.
 Some women develop incontinence after prolapse surgery and some have problems emptying their bladder and need to use a catheter afterwards.
 This problem usually gets better with time.
 There is a small risk of venous thrombosis (clots forming in your legs and lungs) with any pelvic surgery.
 To reduce this risk you will be given an injection every day and some anti-embolic stockings to wear.

+How long will it take to recover?
 Many women have a vaginal pack (ribbon gauze material) inserted at the end of a prolapse operation, to prevent bleeding.
 A urinary catheter is also used to rest the bladder immediately following the operation.
 Both of these are usually removed the day after surgery.

 It is likely that you will be in the hospital for 2-3 days depending on the type of prolapse operation and any medical conditions you have.
 Following this the recuperation period is 2 -3 months and you must avoid heavy lifting and stretching for three months.